 MAT programs typically include comprehensive healthcare services that address both the substance use disorder and its physical complications.
 This integrated approach can be lifesaving for those with serious health issues related to their substance use.

-Research finding: A study in the Journal of Addiction Medicine found that patients with opioid use disorder who received MAT had 50% fewer hospitalizations and emergency department visits compared to those who didn’t receive medication support.
+Research finding: A study in the Journal of Addiction Medicine found that patients with opioid use disorder who received MAT had 50% fewer hospitalizations and emergency department visits compared to those who did not receive medication support.
+Part of that is the addiction stabilizing.
+Part of it is that MAT puts patients into a regular schedule of medical visits, which means problems get caught early.
+Concerned about health complications from substance use?

 MAT programs include comprehensive healthcare to address both addiction and related health issues.